AyeAreEm/current/README.md

 ## Description
 Current is a statically typed compiled programming language with manual memory management.<br>
-It's an ergonomic middle ground between C and C++, similar to new programming languages are in this space.<br>
+It's an ergonomic middle ground between C and C++, similar to new programming languages in this space.<br>

 ## Principles
 Current's main principles are simplicity and ease of use.
 A language with these principles would be one that doesn't stand in the way of the programmer and has features you'd expect in a modern language.<br>